nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 This web interface has a configuration file called ns_image_server_website.ini .
 An example configuration file is included in the git repository.
 In the previous step, you copied it to `/var/www/html/image_server_web/`

-You can use this template to create a configuration file specific to system.
+You can use this template to create a configuration file specific to the system.
 Typing the command

 ```
 sudo cp /var/www/html/image_server_web/ns_image_server_website_template.ini /var/www/html/image_server_web/ns_image_server_website.ini